 Welcome to the home page of the Math Circle for middle school students at FAU!
 The main purpose of the circle is to have fun with mathematics, while learning something in the process.
 We will be solving problems, having friendly competitions, playing mathematical games.
-Below you find a preview of the next session.
-Links to information about past sessions can be found on the navigation panel on the left.
+Links to information about past sessions, as well as other information, can be found on the navigation panel on the left.

 To keep this circle as useful as possible, it is important to have feedback from participants and parents and teachers of participants.
 Don't be shy, let us know what you think.
 What can we do to improve it?
 An occasional word of praise will keep us going strong, but constructive criticism can be more important.